Roseanne Barr: Roseanne sitcom, film, books, and talk show: 1987–2004

-Barbara Ehrenreich called Barr a working-class spokesperson representing "the hopeless underclass of the female sex: polyester-clad, overweight occupants of the slow track; fast-food waitresses, factory workers, housewives, members of the invisible pink-collar army; the despised, the jilted, the underpaid," but a master of "the kind of class-militant populism that the Democrats, most of them anyway, never seem to get right."
-Barr refuses to use the term "blue collar" because it masks the issue of class.
+Barbara Ehrenreich called Barr a working-class spokesperson representing "the hopeless underclass of the female sex: polyester-clad, overweight occupants of the slow track; fast-food waitresses, factory workers, housewives, members of the invisible pink-collar army; the despised, the jilted, the underpaid", but a master of "the kind of class-militant populism that the Democrats, most of them anyway, never seem to get right."
+Barr reportedly refused to use the term "blue collar" because she felt it masks the issue of class.

 During Roseanne's final season, Barr was in negotiations between Carsey-Werner Productions and ABC executives to continue playing Roseanne Conner in a spin-off.
 After failed discussions with ABC as well as CBS and Fox, Carsey-Werner and Barr agreed not to continue the negotiations.

 She released her autobiography in 1989, titled Roseanne—My Life As a Woman.
 That same year, she made her film debut in She-Devil, playing a scorned housewife, Ruth.
 Film critic Roger Ebert gave her a positive review saying, "Barr could have made an easy, predictable and dumb comedy at any point in the last couple of years.
 Instead, she took her chances with an ambitious project—a real movie.
 It pays off, in that Barr demonstrates that there is a core of reality inside her TV persona, a core of identifiable human feelings like jealousy and pride, and they provide a sound foundation for her comic acting."

 In 1991, she voiced the baby Julie in Look Who's Talking Too.
 She was nominated for a Golden Raspberry Award for Worst Supporting Actress.

 She appeared three times on Saturday Night Live from 1991 to 1994, co-hosting with then-husband Tom Arnold in 1992.

 In 1994, she released a second book, My Lives.
 That same year, Barr became the first female comedian to host the MTV Video Music Awards on her own.
 She remained the only one to have done so until comedian Chelsea Handler hosted in 2010.
 In 1997, she made guest appearances on 3rd Rock from the Sun and The Nanny.

 In 1998, she portrayed the Wicked Witch of the West in a production of The Wizard of Oz at Madison Square Garden.
 That same year, Barr hosted her own talk show, The Roseanne Show, which ran for two years before it was canceled in 2000.

 In the summer of 2003, she took on the dual role of hosting a cooking show called Domestic Goddess and starring in a reality show called The Real Roseanne Show about hosting a cooking show.
 Although 13 episodes were in production, a hysterectomy brought a premature end to both projects.

 In 2004, she voiced Maggie, one of the main characters in the animated film Home on the Range.